-5.56 Greenacres, based to the north east of the Parish boundary, and with access via Leicester Road, is a large gypsy and travellers site with over 30 plots, all individually owned.
+5.58 Greenacres, based to the north east of the Parish boundary, and with access via Leicester Road, is a large gypsy and travellers site with over 30 plots, all individually owned.
 The site is well-established and provides a community base for gypsies and travellers with good contact kept via the Leicestershire County Council Travellers Site Liaison Office.

 The continued provision of the Greenacres site for its present use is supported.
-Any proposed expansion of the site beyond its existing boundaries into the surrounding countryside shall be strictly controlled and shall only be permitted provided it:
+Any proposed expansion of the site beyond its existing boundaries into the surrounding countryside shall be strictly controlled and shall only be permitted if;

-- a. demonstrates need for additional gypsy and traveller sites within the neighbourhood plan area; - b. mitigates the visual impacts of the development by appropriate landscaping and screening, and; - c. will provide/enhance links to community facilities/services or contribute to upgrading roads and pathways in and around the site.
+- a. the need for additional gypsy and traveller sites within the neighbourhood plan area is demonstrably proven and; - b. the visual impacts of the development are mitigated by appropriate landscaping and screening and; - c. it will provide/enhance links to community facilities/services, or; contribute to upgrading the roads and paths in and around the site.